plasma-umass/ChatDBG/README.md

 enter post mortem debugging mode.

 Unlike other debuggers, you can then use the `why` command to ask ChatDBG why your program failed and get a suggested fix.
+After the LLM responds, you may issue additional debugging commands or continue the conversation by entering any other text.

 #### IPython and Jupyter Support